 While the red color might have originally developed from the reaction between the acidic buttermilk and vinegar with the cocoa, red food coloring gives it a boost.
 You may halve the coloring, if you like, but know that many traditional recipes use twice as much.

 We made this suitable for low FODMAP diets by using gluten-free flour and lactose-free milk in the frosting and to make a buttermilk equivalent.

 Many folks pair Red Velvet Cake with cream cheese frosting, but that pairing is actually a newcomer.
 If you want to try a Cream Cheese Frosting, be our guest.
 You will need access to lactose-free cream cheese, while the ingredients for our suggestion are easy to find.
 By the way, the cooked vanilla frosting is typical for this cake.
 It is smooth, buttery and not too sweet – and very easy to make.
 It also works well with other cakes that need a vanilla frosting, so give it a try.

-Red Velvet Cake with Cooked Vanilla Frosting Certified Low FODMAP by Monash University
+Low FODMAP Red Velvet Cake with Cooked Vanilla Frosting

-This is a classic Red Velvet Cake certified by Monash so that even FODMAPers can enjoy this during the Elimination phase.
+This is a classic Red Velvet Cake that is LOW FODMAP so even FODMAPers can enjoy this during the Elimination phase.

 - 1 cup (240 ml) whole lactose-free milk, at room temperature